keboola/developers-docs/integrate/jobs/index.md

 Apart from running predefined configurations with a `run` action, each component may provide additional options to create an asynchronous background job, or it may also support synchronous actions.

-The following diagram shows a typical flow to create a job.
-Note that It is also possible to create a job without an existing configuration --- using the `configData` field.
+The following diagram shows a typical flow of creating a job.
+Note that it is also possible to create a job without an existing configuration --- using the `configData` field.

 {: .image-popup}